Hidden dualities in 1D quasiperiodic lattice models

-We studied a second example of an AAM with additional different on-site energies for any three consecutive sites (3ICS-AAM, see SM).
+We studied a second example of an AAM with additional different on-site energies for any three consecutive sites (3ICS-AAM, see Appendix$\,$\ref{sec:Emergence-of-duality}).
 In this case, $\varphi=n_{1}\phi/3$ and there is an important qualitative difference with respect to the other examples that we studied.
 In particular, the center of rotation $(\varphi_{0},\kappa_{0})$ depends smoothly on energy and on the Hamiltonian's parameters.
-Remarkably, besides this difference, the FS for a CA of high-enough order around criticality also has the universal behaviour shown in Fig.$\,$\ref{fig:phi_k_curves}(b), being perfectly described locally by the model in Eq.$\,$\ref{eq:renorm_model_main}.
+Remarkably, besides this difference, the FS for a CA of high-enough order around criticality also has the universal behavior shown in Fig.$\,$\ref{fig:phi_k_curves}(b), being perfectly described locally by the model in Eq.$\,$\eqref{eq:renorm_model_main}.
 The SD points again perfectly matched the mobility edge of the limiting QPS.

-The previous examples also suggest that our ideas generalize to systems that experience more than one quasiperiodic potential.
-In the simplest case we have a model with two quasiperiodic potentials characterized by different irrationals $\tau_{1}\neq\tau_{2}$ (BCM).
-CA of the $\eta$-AAM are also CA of the BCM, with $\tau_{1}=\tau$ and $\tau_{2}$ an irrational close to $1/2$.
-The same holds for the 3ICS-AAM, but in that case, $\tau_{2}$ can be an irrational close to $1/3$ or $2/3$.

-All the results shown so far are in favour of the two main ideas of this work: (i) CA of generic QPS share the Aubry-André FS universality around criticality; (ii) Hidden dualities around criticality are the key ingredient behind the delocalization-localization transitions in 1D QPS.
+All the results shown so far are in favour of the two main ideas of this work: (i) CA of generic QPS share the Aubry-André FS universality around criticality; (ii) Transitions between extended and localized phases in 1D QPS are associated with hidden dualities that manifest around criticality.